rcushen/cassandra/docs/Factor.md

 The summing out operation is used to remove a variable from the scope of a factor.
 This is done by summing over the variable's domain, and then marginalising out the variable.

+### Normalisation

+In the context of Bayesian networks, factors are often normalised so that the values array represents a conditional probability distribution.
+This is done by dividing each value by the sum of the values across the last k dimensions, where k is typically one.